Kucharssim/WALD-EM/README.md

-Dynamic Model of Eye Movements
+WALD-EM: Wald Accumulation for Locations and Durations of Eye Movements
 ================

 ![](figures/fit_model/in_sample/xy/1251.jpg)